 Background customization can only be done if you are connected to the Internet and logged into a Microsoft Account.
+If you progress to the Essential Skills book in this series, you'll learn more about Microsoft Accounts in: Session Eight: Cloud Computing.

-If you are logged into your Microsoft Account, you will see an Office Background drop-down list (above the Office Theme setting) that enables backgrounds to be set:
+If you are logged into your Microsoft Account, you will see an Office Background drop-down list (above the Office Theme setting) that enables backgrounds to be set.